demystifying-programming-TA/DP/session3/tutorial_python_partI.md

 ## Adding reverse geocoding to application.py

 **Step 1: Define your dependencies**

 To do reverse geocoding, we will need the geopy module.
 Import it by adding the following to your ```application.py``` file:
 ```
 import geopy as gp
 ```

+**Step 2: Initiate the Nominatim method and use to reverse geolocate**

 Next, we want to pull Nominatim method of geolocation from geopy and save it to an object.
 ```
 locator = gp.geocoders.Nominatim(user_agent="myGeocoder")